-•

-The I-95 Corridor Coalition Vehicle Probe Survey provides one example of using personal cellular telephones to identify light-duty vehicle travel.
-This survey is testing cellular probe technology and validating the data streams from onboard blue tooth devices communicating with roadside receivers.
-INRIX, the vendor for this project, has also produced several reports using the travel times and speeds to illustrate vehicular stream performance as well as constructed a national dataset.

-•

-Similar surveys can use GPS-enabled cell phones to collect transit time and speeds in sections and point locations for traffic engineering needs such as signalization regimes.

-•

-The technology has been taken further in trucks, where devices log the GPS travel profile as well as operation data from the vehicle information bus.
-The American Transportation Research Institute and the Federal Highway Administration have examined such data as a means for assessing speed as a performance measure.
-CALMAR is another firm aggregating truck GPS/data bus information.

-Climate Change and Energy Security Concerns – are at the forefront of contemporary challenges driving new analysis and data needs.
-Session 661 at the 2009 Transportation Research Board Annual Meeting (“Extending Travel Survey Data Utility with Novel Vehicle Fuel Use and Climate Change Research”) illustrated several analysis issues that could benefit from better coordination and availability of collected transportation data.
+Climate Change and Energy Security Concerns – are at the forefront of contemporary challenges driving new analysis and data needs. •

-•

-Automobile researchers and manufacturers developing hybrid and plug-in hybrid electric vehicles (HEVs and PHEVs) are interested in second-by-second GPS surveys in order to extract real-world information such as acceleration, deceleration, cruise speed, and dwell time/location.
-When combined with vehicle simulation tools, this information helps inform design decisions (engine, motor, battery sizing, etc), permits analysis of different vehicle charging scenarios and fueling/recharge station locations, and allows estimation of fuel savings relative to conventional technologies under “real-world” operating profiles.
+Automobile researchers and manufacturers developing hybrid and plug-in hybrid electric vehicles (HEVs and PHEVs) When combined with vehicle simulation tools, this information helps inform design decisions (engine, motor, battery sizing, etc), permits analysis of different vehicle charging scenarios and fueling/recharge station locations, and allows estimation of fuel savings relative to conventional technologies under “real-world” operating profiles.

-•

-Utility companies also need to understand the electrical grid impact of powering a fleet segment of PHEVs, and require travel behavior data in order to understand the temporal and seasonal variation of this added load on the grid.
-The significant add-on components in the 2008 NHTS could be a potential source for geographically-specific travel information overlapping with particular electric utility service areas.

-•

 Analysts assessing various strategies to reduce green house gas (GHG) emissions require better access to on-going data from panel surveys or passive data collection instruments.
 This information is needed to give more rapid feedback to policymakers on the actual outcomes of GHG reduction initiatives and to sort out phenomena such as rebound effects (i.e. simply driving efficient vehicles farther).

-•

-Researchers and companies working on fuel-saving vehicle deployment could also consider trip making characteristics of different socio-demographic populations to target particular households with technologies that would provide the most benefit based on their travel patterns.

-•

-Travel demand modelers are interested in the vehicle trace, origin to destination and the average speed and travel time across their network.
-Air quality analyses within the urban environment and especially in non-attainment areas seek to model temporal and seasonal differences as well as speed and operational characteristics for the vehicles by type on the roadway.

 Lastly, policy makers are concerned with resource needs, allocation and how to pay for infrastructure improvements, and look at public and private partnerships as well as congestion pricing mechanisms to share costs.